Society for Vascular Nursing Patient Education: ARTERIOGRAM

 When You Return Home

-- Do NOT shower until the day after your procedure.
+- Shower until the day after your procedure.
 You may remove the bandage from the injection site at that time and wash the site gently with mild soap and water.
 Pat dry.
 Check the site for any signs of bleeding, swelling, bruising or drainage.
 If you see these changes, call your healthcare provider.

-- Do NOT drive until after your healthcare provider says you can
+- Drive until after your healthcare provider say you can.

 - Resume taking all previously ordered medicines unless told otherwise by your healthcare provider.